Ian Lafrenière

 Ian Lafrenière is a Canadian politician who was elected to the National Assembly of Quebec in the 2018 provincial election.
 He represents the electoral district of Vachon as a member of the Coalition Avenir Québec.
 Prior to entering provincial politics, he worked as the public affairs officer for the Service de police de la Ville de Montréal.
+In the Legault ministry he was appointed as minister of Public Security, and in the Fréchette ministry, he became deputy premier of Quebec.